 About half a million deaths worldwide are attributable to Fentanyl drug use.
 More than 70% of these deaths are related to opioids, with more than 30% of those deaths caused by overdose.

 Fentanyl, also spelled as Fentanil, belongs to the opiate family of drugs’ pain medication.
+Fentanyl is a synthetic opioid that is about 100 times stronger than morphine.
 Like morphine, Fentanyl is also used to treat patients with severe pain in cases after surgery.
 It is also used to treat patients with chronic pain who are physically tolerant to other opioids.

 Fentanyl is also used as a recreational drug, sometimes being mixed with cocaine or heroin.

 To avoid getting in trouble with the law, individuals often use slang or street names to talk about drugs in secret at work, school, or home.
 Some of the common street names for Fentanyl are Apace, China Girl, China Town, Dance Fever, China White, Goodfellas, Great Bear, He-man, Poison, Tango, and Cash.

 Fentanyl is addictive because of its potency.
 A person consuming Fentanyl after a prescription from the doctor can experience dependence on the drug, which is seen when the patient goes through several fentanyl withdrawal symptoms when the patient stops consuming the drug.
 Fentanyl might have severe and life-threatening effects on one’s body.
 Too much Fentanyl can poison a person, leading them to stop breathing and die.

 A patient can depend on a substance without being addicted, but increased dependence can sometimes get the patient addicted.
 Individuals soon develop tolerance to Fentanyl.